pine64/bl_iot_sdk/README.rst

-README
+Bouffalolab BL602 IOT SDK
 =========

-Bouffalolab bl_iot_sdk.
-Support BL602 Wi-Fi/BLE Combo RISC-V based Chip.
+This repository is the Software Development Kit for Bouffalolab's BL602 Wi-Fi/BLE Combo RISC-V SOC.
+It contains documentation, tools, and examples that support development of products that can run on a BL602.

 Check ``docs/html`` for more detail.